 Make a Difference for Oakland Kids

 Please select the community volunteer option that is the best fit for you (below) and fill out the corresponding application form.
 We will follow up with you right away via email.
 Once you complete the on-boarding requirements, we will invite you to select the placement match that is the right fit for you.

 Community Volunteer Options:

-Volunteer to tutor students either one-on-one or in small groups.
-Our orientation and training sessions will give you the tools to help kids boost their reading and math skills.
+Volunteer to tutor students one-on-one or join zoom sessions as a teacher’s assistant.
+Orientation and training sessions will share tools to support students to develop reading and math skills.

-Read the Volunteer Position Description or sign up below.
+Read the Position Description or sign up below.

 High School Career Coaches